Reviews You Can Rely On

 REASONS TO AVOID

-Not particularly responsive
+Not as responsive

-High drop will feel odd to some runners
+High drop might feel odd

 Our Analysis and Test Results